 40% on completion,

 30% one month after the system has gone into production.

 In this case you should create several invoices for the one Sales Order.
-You have two options for this:
+You have to do for this:

 Do not handle invoicing automatically from the Sales Order but carry out manual invoicing instead,